How do UK students rate sport and exercise science facilities?

 What would improve transport and accessibility?

-Reliable transport and easy navigation ensure students can use facilities.
-Limited parking and weak links deter participation.
-Extend access hours for evening/weekend use, enhance shuttle services at peaks and improve cycling infrastructure.
+Reliable transport and easy navigation help students use facilities.
+Limited parking and weak links can deter participation, especially for commuters.
+Extend access hours for evening and weekend use, enhance shuttle services at peak times and improve cycling infrastructure.
 Provide clear wayfinding, accessible routes and quick‑stop amenities (lockers, microwaves, hot water) that suit commuting patterns.
 Real‑time signals for room and equipment availability reduce wasted journeys and support active lifestyles across a dispersed campus.

 What does this mean overall?